dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 Today's goal:
 - Make progress on TestManager
-Maybe I can take advantage of the information stored in iOSFourCorners
+Maybe I can take advantage of the information stored in iOSFourCornersInNSView

 Done:
 - Cleaned up DemoManager and TestManager